 Unconvincing Results from “Exemplary” Schools and Programs

 Despite all of the anecdotes and stories presented in Mathematical Mindsets, what a lot of readers are looking for, really, is the answer to: “How can we fix this?”
 As in, how can we do better at teaching math to our students?
-Currently, the #1 metric (and perhaps the only “universal” one for the United States) to measure and compare learning from one school or a program to another is: standardized CCSS testing.
+Currently, the #1 metric (and perhaps the only “universal” one for the United States) to measure and compare learning from one school to another is: standardized CCSS testing.

 So, as I read Mathematical Mindsets, whenever Boaler would mention teachers, or schools, or districts who were doing great and innovative things, I had to admit that it all “sounded good” on paper and in theory, but the nagging question was always: “So… how well did it work?
 Did learning improve?”
 I wanted empirical evidence… data.
 Not just quotes from kids about how much they “liked it” (Which is a very common piece of support Boaler likes to use — cherry-picked personal narratives and qualitative anecdotes.
 Which is all well and good, but enjoyment level is irrelevant in a classroom if learning is not occurring…) I wanted to know: how well did they learn?

-So, I tried to find unbiased, quantitative data the best that I could and… it turns out that test scores show the achievement levels are not so impressive as Dr. Boaler paints it to be.
+So, I tried to find unbiased, quantitative data the best that I could and… it turns out that test scores show the achievement levels are not so impressive as Dr. Boaler paints them to be.

 Boaler begins Chapter 6: “I am passionate about equity” (p.
 92) and asserts that “When mathematics is taught as a connected, inquiry-based subject, inequities disappear and achievement is increased overall.” (p.
 103) Let’s see how true that is…